FINANCIAL AID

 $1000

 Awarded to a first-year, full-time student in the Environmental Resources Technology program who demonstrates academic achievement and extracurricular activities.
 The student may show interest in pursuing registration with the ABCFP.
-The Department Head will determine the recipient.

 $250

 Awarded to a full-time 3rd year Bachelor of Social Work student who is active in school affairs, demonstrates class participation and leadership skills, shows strong academic performance, demonstrates financial need and shows outstanding achievement.
-The Awards Adjudication Committee will automatically determine the recipient.

-$1000 x 3
+$1000 x 4

 Campus Living Centres Bursary